sangeetanandanvishal04/MedicalAssistant/ReadMe.md

 ## Goals:
 - Develop a user-friendly interface for effortless symptom input.
 - Employ advanced AI algorithms to analyze symptoms and predict potential diseases accurately.
-- Provide personalized recommendations for the top 5 medicines, prescription details, and even workout routines based on the predicted disease(In future release).
+- Provide personalized recommendations of the medicines, prescription details, and even workout routines based on the predicted disease(In future release).
 - Provide tailored dietary suggestions to support proactive health management(In future release).
 - Offer precautionary measures aligned with predicted diseases to empower users in maintaining their well-being.
 - Recommend suitable healthcare providers based on predicted conditions.